-Architecture on the tour will range from sleek art deco to glittering post-modern, with buildings constructed from the late 1800s into more present times.
+Architecture on this financial district walking tour will range from sleek art deco to glittering post-modern, with buildings constructed from the late 1800s into more present times.
 We’ll consider the roots of why bank buildings often look like temples.
 We’ll see ornate carved stone details and massive murals.
 Buildings include the Chicago Board of Trade, The Rookery, Union League Club, the Federal Center, Field Building and more.
 About 90% of this interior walking tour takes place inside, making it great for any time of year in Chicago.

-In keeping with Chicago Detours’ mission to explore stories and places locals don’t know, this tour will either tell lesser known stories behind famous buildings or take guests into buildings that might not normally notice right in the heart of the financial district.
+In keeping with Chicago Detours’ mission to explore stories and places locals don’t know, this tour will either tell lesser known stories behind famous buildings or take guests into buildings they might not normally notice right in the heart of the financial district.

 WHY BOOK THIS INTERIOR WALKING TOUR FOR YOUR PRIVATE GROUP?